 The Parent Perspective: Dana Latter

 I’m excited to announce that we’re starting a new series here on the My Child Will Thrive Podcast called The Parent Perspective.
-Today’s debut episode is with Dana Latter.
+Today’s debut episode is The Parent Perspective with Dana Latter.

 Dana is a parent of a child who struggled with developmental delays.
 On the show we talked about her experience with her sons, what techniques worked or didn’t work and what she would’ve done differently if she knew what she did now.
 Her story has so many similarities to other parents out there and I was able to relate with her as well.
 She now shares her journey on her own podcast as well as helps other families just like hers.